-My wife and I have proven that what matters the most is producing solid, focused, content that follows these fundamentals of SEO.
-There’s no need to buy links, engage in guest posts, build links, PBNs, and all that stuff.
+My wife and I have proven that what matters the most is producing solid and focused content that follows the fundamentals of SEO as outlined in this guide.
+There’s no need to buy links, engage in guest posts, build links, PBNs, or anything of that nature.

 The right way to gain links is to write content that is so good, which takes practice, follow the SEO steps in this tutorial so people can find it and link to it.